denizariyan/League-Auto-Queue-Accepter/README.md

-# Automatic League Queue Acceptor
+# Automatic League Queue Accepter

 A Python script utilizing OpenCV with template matching to accept a league game while AFK.
 In other words, just clicks to accept button when it pops up so you dont have to sit in front of the computer.